x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 ### RegExp Object

 #### RegExp Properties
 Read-only properties `source`, `global`, `ignoreCase`, `multiline` holds the value of the source text of the regex, the boolean values that specify the existence of the three flags.
-Read/write property `lastIndex` stores the position in the string ar which the next search is to begin.
+Read/write property `lastIndex` stores the position in the string where the next search is to begin.

 #### The `exec()` Method
 `exec()` returns the same kind of array of `match()` whether or not the regular expression has the global `g` flag.
 By contrast, it always returns a single match and provides complete information about that match.
 Each time it is called, it sets the `lastIndex` property to the position immediately following the matched substring.
 If no match is found, the `lastIndex` is reset to 0.